loopwerk/Saga/README.md

     writers: [.listWriter(swim(renderApps))]
   )
   // All the remaining markdown files will be parsed to html,
-  // using the default EmptyMetadata as the Page's metadata type.
+  // using the default EmptyMetadata as the Item's metadata type.
   .register(
     metadata: EmptyMetadata.self,
     readers: [.parsleyMarkdownReader()],
-    writers: [.pageWriter(swim(renderPage))]
+    writers: [.itemWriter(swim(renderItem))]
   )
   // Run the steps we registered above
   .run()